DanielSant0s/AthenaEnv/README.md

 ## About AthenaEnv

 AthenaEnv is a complete JavaScript Runtime Environment for the PlayStation 2.
-It has dozens of built-in exclusive libraries made for the project, such as a MMI instruction accelerated 2D renderer, asynchronous texture manager system and a advanced 3D renderer powered by VU1 and VU0.
+It has dozens of built-in exclusive libraries made for the project, such as a MMI instruction accelerated 2D renderer, asynchronous texture manager system, an advanced 3D renderer powered by VU1 and VU0 and even a custom build HTTP/S client.
 It let's you to almost instantly write modern code on PS2 powered by performant libraries and a fine-tuned interpreter for it.

 ### Modules:
 * System: Files, folders and system stuff.